dmeehan1968/junie-explorer/README.md

 ### Port Conflicts

 Junie Explorer uses port 3000 by default.

-If this conflicts with other apps on your system, you can set the desired port via an environment variable, which can be added to the command line, e.g.:
+If you are running via the provided entrypoint (`bun run dev`, `bun start`, or the compiled executable), you can set the desired port via an environment variable, e.g.:

 ```bash
 PORT=4000 bun run dev